mikeburgh/vscode-xml-format/README.md

 ## Features

-This extension uses [vkBeautify](https://github.com/vkiryukhin/vkBeautify) for xml formating.
+This extension uses a modified version of [vkBeautify](https://github.com/vkiryukhin/vkBeautify) for xml formating.

 vkBeautify does not change the formatting of content within elements (eg line breaks, tabs etc) when formatting the document.